ericchan24/unesco_classification/README.md

 I build my model using skLearn.
 The final SVM model improved on an initial baseline F1 score of 48% to 62%.

-There is are 3 notebooks in this repository:
+There are 3 notebooks in this repository:
 1. Get CSVs from PostgreSQL
 2. Cleaning the data
 3. Modeling